joycezhou66/soniccanvas/README.md

 4. **Upload** an audio file or enable microphone input
 5. **Explore** different presets and effects

-That's it!
-No build process, no dependencies, no servers required.

 ### Running Locally

 Since this project uses Web Audio API and microphone access, it's recommended to serve it over HTTPS or localhost.